 Lay the groundwork.

 - Before this process can begin, all parties need to agree to try it and work towards a common goal.
 The best goal is to do what is in the best interest of the child, not either parent.
 Having a relationship, however distant it might be, with both parents is ideal.
 When a child is completely estranged from one parent, they tend to develop idealistic fantasies that parent will one day rescue them.
 This false hope becomes devastating when reality sets in and the child sees the parent in a more accurate light.

-- The second main goal is parental collaboration instead of confrontation.
+- The second primary goal is parental collaboration instead of confrontation.
 When parents unite by putting their differences aside so they can effectively work together on parenting, the child thrives.
-Children who have parents constantly fighting, manipulating, and undermining each other generate unnecessary mental health problems in their children such as oppositional behavior, anxiety, and depression.
+Children who have parents continually fighting, manipulating, and undermining each other generate unnecessary mental health problems in their children such as oppositional behavior, anxiety, and depression.

 - Of course, since this is all about the child, the child needs to be in agreement to begin the process.
 This might take some encouraging, empathetic listening, and motivational interviewing skills before things can proceed.
 It is not ok to start this without the child’s permission.
-There are few things a child is able to control, but their therapeutic process should be one of them.
+There are few things a child can control, but their therapeutic process should be one of them.

 - During this period, there are no joint therapy sessions.
 Ideally, each party has their own private session to discuss their concerns, objections, hopes, goals, past failures, and successes.
 This can take one or several individual sessions per person depending on the following issues:

 - The amount of past trauma.
-If there has been significant unhealed trauma, this should be resolved prior to beginning the reconciliation process.
+If there has been significant unhealed trauma, this should be resolved before beginning the reconciliation process.
 Unresolved trauma could sabotage and/or delay the process even further.

 Start the individual process.